manish-garodia/manish-garodia/developer-library/initialize-environment/initialize-environment_1.md

-# Initialize environment
+# Initialize Environment

 ## Introduction

 In this lab we will review and startup all components required to successfully run this workshop.

-Estimated time: 10 Minutes
+Estimated Time: 10 Minutes

 ### Objectives
 - Initialize the workshop environment.

 ### Prerequisites
 This lab assumes you have -
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH (*Free-tier* and *Paid Tenants* only)
-- Completed -
+- You have completed -
+    - Lab: Generate SSH Keys (*Free-tier* and *Paid Tenants* only)
-    - Lab: Prepare setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Setup compute instance
+    - Lab: Setup Compute Instance

-## Task 1: Validate that required processes are up and running
+## Task 1: Validate That Required Processes are Up and Running
 1. Now with access to your remote desktop session, proceed as indicated below to validate your environment before you start executing the subsequent labs.
-The following processes should be up and running:
+The following Processes should be up and running:

     - Database Listeners
         - LISTENER
         - LISTENER_1522
+        - LISTENER_1523
+        - LISTENER_1524
+        - LISTENER_1525
     - Database Server Instances
         - emrep
+        - sales
+        - finance
+        - hr
+        - cdb186
         - db19c
-		- orcl
     - Enterprise Manager - Management server (OMS)
     - Enterprise Manager - Management Agent (emagent)

-1. On the web browser window on the right preloaded with *Enterprise Manager*, click on the **Username** field and provide the credentials below to login.
+2. On the *Firefox* window on the right preloaded with *Enterprise Manager*, click on the *Username* field and select the saved credentials to login.
+These credentials have been saved within *Firefox* and are provided below for reference

     ```
     User name: <copy>sysman</copy>